 - consider profit/loss margins in any work carried out

-- keep well-informed of advances in your field of study and wider research through specialist literature and meetings
+- keep up to date with advances in your field of study and wider research through specialist literature and meetings

 - disseminate new findings at departmental, institutional or national meetings and conferences, including presenting to a variety of audiences